Age Regression

 feeling of sharing.

-Here is a door, we are now on its threshold with glimpses of what lies
+Here is a door, we are now on its threshold with glimpses of the bounty that lies

 ahead; our spiritual guides can gently nudge us forwards, but we are